caseconsulting/lambda-genbot/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

+- generate.js - Code for the GenBot Lambda function.
+- event-generate.json - Sample event that you can use to invoke the GenBot function.
+- template-generate.yaml - A template that defines the GenBot function's AWS resources.

-- app.js - Code for the Lambda function.
+- retrieve.js - Code for the GenBot Retrieve Lambda function.
-- event.json - Sample event that you can use to invoke the function.
+- event-retrieve.json - Sample event that you can use to invoke the GenBot Retrieve function.
-- template.yaml - A template that defines the application's AWS resources.
+- template-retrieve.yaml - A template that defines the GenBot Retrieve function's AWS resources.

-The application uses several AWS resources, including Lambda functions and an IAM Role.
-These resources are defined in the `template.yaml` file in this project.
-You can update the template to add AWS resources through the same deployment process that updates your application code.
+The application uses several AWS resources, including Lambda functions and IAM Roles.
+These resources are defined in the `template-generate.yaml` and `template-retrieve.yaml` files in this project.
+You can update the templates to add AWS resources through the same deployment process that updates your application code.

 ## AWS SSO Configuration